cstrahan/capnp-ruby/README.md

 # ON DEVELOPMENT [RPC support]
 i changed some configs and parameters in order to develop this binding more easily.
 Don't try to use this for production.
 And if you want to contribute you will have to change some things.
 In this state this binding should't be gemified.
-Wait till i finish working on the RPC and i will gemify this and clean my mess.
+Wait till i finish working on the RPC and i will gemify this and clean my 'mess'.

 # Ruby Edition